 Queen Mary in April, 1978

-My family and myself visited the Queen Mary in April, 1978.
-While I
+My parents took myself and my older sister to the Queen Mary in April,

-to stern, from funnel to the very bottom of the ship by a tour guide
+to stern, from the signal deck to the very bottom of the ship by a tour

 The Bow during a Two-Hour tour in